What are BMC's roots and accomplishments?

 Systematic Book of Mormon studies began when Hugh W. Nibley (1910 – 2005) and M. Wells Jakeman (1910 – 1998) joined Sydney B. Sperry (1895 – 1977) on the BYU faculty in the 1940’s.
 The University Archaeological Society (UAS) which became the Society for Early Historic Archaeology (SEHA) provided conference and publication venues.
 John L. Sorenson in the 1950’s became a leading New World scholar interpreting the work of Gareth W. Lowe (1922 – 2004) who directed the BYU New World Archaeological Foundation (NWAF).
 In the 1960’s Robert K. Thomas (1918 – 1998) and Truman G. Madsen (1926 – 2009) analyzed the Book of Mormon as sacred literature.
 BYU Studies became an important journal beginning in 1959; it was in this journal that John W. (Jack) Welch published his blockbuster “Chiasmus in the Book of Mormon” in 1969.

-The BYU Religion Department created the Religious Studies Center (RSC) in the 1970s.
+The BYU Religion Department created the Religious Studies Center (RSC) in 1975.
 Modern Book of Mormon studies took shape when John L. Sorenson, Kirk Magleby, and John W. Welch began working together at the Foundation for Ancient Research and Mormon Studies (FARMS) in 1980.
 The decades of the ‘80’s and ‘90’s saw a fluorescence of quality Book of Mormon scholarship that began tapering off when FARMS merged into BYU in 2002.
-FARMS became the Neal A. Maxwell Institute for Religious Scholarship (MI).
+FARMS was formally dissolved in 2006 after it became part of the Neal A. Maxwell Institute for Religious Scholarship (MI).
 Foundation for Apologetic Information and Research (FAIR Mormon) and Book of Mormon Archaeological Forum (BMAF) began holding annual conferences in 1997 and 2004, and Interpreter commenced publishing in 2012.

 Meanwhile, the world changed.
 Information, much of it unreliable and faith-destroying, became instantly available over the internet.
 Social media became a powerful force, especially among the rising generation.
-Books began yielding to web surfing, PowerPoint presentations, and YouTube videos.
+Books ceded influence to web surfing, PowerPoint presentations, and YouTube videos.

 - 2016 BMC’s KnoWhy mobile app debuted at BYU Education Week.